tbali0524/playground-dvtfkqgd/markdowns/haskell.md

 ![Haskell](../pic/Haskell.png)

-Unfortunately, this section is not ready yet as I lack the necessary skills in Haskell...
+Unfortunately, this section is not ready yet, as I lack the necessary skills in Haskell... _(Volunteer contributors are welcome!)_

 ![Meme](../pic/meme_c3po.png)